team-exor/exor-mn-installer/README.md

      ```

      Usage Example: `sudo sh exor-mn-installer.sh -u`
+- -r or --reindex

+     Purge the blockchain data files for the current wallet install.
+Use this option to get back on the main blockchain when a wallet becomes corrupt or forked.
+Only applicable to update installs.
+3 valid options: r = reinstall from scratch, c = copy blockchain from another wallet, s = install from latest snapshot

+     Usage Example: `sudo sh exor-mn-installer.sh -r c`
 - -R or --rpcall

      Send an RPC command to all wallets controlled by this script and display the results